jensfinnas/hyper-island-dataviz-and-storytelling/README.md

 9.12 | Workshop about finding and researching the story in data with Paloma Pérez Lucero from TT.
 10.12 | Workshop about visualizing data with Information is beautiful.
 12.12 | Excel workshop.
 Analyze data with pivot tables.
 15.12 | Visualizing data online with Daniel Lapidus.
+Starts at 9:30.
 14.1 | Mid-term presentations
 15.1 | Canvas magic and HTML5 with Cas Lemmens.
 29.1 | Final presentaions